select2/select2/docs/pages/01.getting-started/01.installation/docs.md

 <script src="https://cdn.jsdelivr.net/npm/select2@4.1.0/dist/js/select2.min.js"></script>
 ```

+> [!NOTE]
->>> <i class="fa fa-info-circle"></i> Immediately following a new release, it takes some time for CDNs to catch up and get the new versions live on the CDN.
+> <i class="fa fa-info-circle"></i> Immediately following a new release, it takes some time for CDNs to catch up and get the new versions live on the CDN.

 ## Installing with Bower